GustavoSMelo/OpenMusicJS/README.md

 ### Things to do:

-- :heavy_check_mark: to create backend
+- :heavy_check_mark: Create the back-end.
-- :heavy_check_mark: to create frontend web for users
+- :heavy_check_mark: Create the web front-end for the users.
-- :heavy_check_mark: to create frontend web for artists
+- :heavy_check_mark: create the web front-end for the artists.
-- :hammer: to create mobile for users
+- :hammer: Create mobile app.